 FASB ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
 There were no unrecognized tax benefits as of April 2, 2020.
 The Company's management determined that the Cayman Islands is the Company's only major tax jurisdiction.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
 No amounts were accrued for the payment of interest and penalties for the period from March 27, 2020 (inception) through April 2, 2020.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
 The Company is subject to income tax examinations by major taxing authorities since inception.
 There is currently no taxation imposed on income by the Government of the Cayman Islands.
-In accordance with Cayman income tax regulations, income taxes are not levied on the Company.
-Consequently, income taxes are not reflected in the Company's financial statements.
-The Company's management does not expect that the total amount of unrecognized tax benefits will materially change over the next twelve months.
+In accordance with Cayman income tax regulations, income taxes are not levied on the Company's management does not expect that the total amount of unrecognized tax benefits will materially change over the next twelve months.